Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Experimental Results

 \section{Experimental Results}

-Our experiments are designed to prove the following: \begin{enumerate} \item The proposed context data modification enhances the training efficiency, adaptation performance, and robustness of PEARL in PiH assembly tasks. \item The proposed modifications and methods enhance the real-world adaptation performance of PEARL in PiH assembly tasks and are applicable to different peg shapes. \item The proposed OOD adaptation procedure enables PEARL to successfully and safely perform PiH assembly tasks with high uncertainty in the hole position.
+Our experiments are designed to prove the following: \begin{enumerate} \item The proposed context data modification enhances the training efficiency, adaptation performance, and robustness of PEARL in PiH assembly tasks. \item The proposed modifications and methods enhance the real-world adaptation performance of PEARL in PiH assembly tasks while being applicable to different peg shapes. \item The proposed OOD adaptation procedure enables PEARL to successfully and safely perform PiH assembly tasks with a high uncertainty in the hole position.

 \end{enumerate}